josepfortuny/RoboticArm-Matlab/README.md

 ## Goals

-The main goal of this project is to create a tool that can monitor the patients that sufers from Neuromuscular Disorders in the upper extremity's actions and giving feedback to the doctor.
+The main goal of this project is to create a tool that can monitor the patients that suffers from Neuromuscular Disorders in the upper extremity's actions and giving feedback to the doctor.
 To archive this goal we set certain objectives that we had to archive: